You are viewing a document lastModified on so be sure to refresh your browser to be sure there isn't a newer version !

 The following 10 kHz to 200 MHz spectrogram was taken soon after local sunset in Fort Collins, Colorado using a TinySA-Ultra with RBW=300 kHz to capture the output from a 5m SA system having an older CAT driver with gain set to 14 dB - a previous setting which is a bit high of what may be a desirable for general purpose use.
 Approximately 30m of CAT5 cable is between the SA Preamp and the Shack Board.
 The Shack Board being used had 0 dB gain.

 This plot also demonstrates the ability of the SA system to operate at VHF.
 While there are many signals below 30 MHz, except for nearby 110 kW WWVB at 60 kHz, the FM broadcast stations near 100 MHz are the strongest signals over the entire range.
-The large amplitude of these is partially because they are largely line-of-sight and running high power .They are probably contributing significantly to the peak instantaneous amplitude.
+The large amplitude of these is partially because they are largely line-of-sight and transmitting high power .They are probably contributing significantly to the peak instantaneous amplitude.
 Because they are higher frequency they also demand higher slew rate and large signal performance from the input buffer OpAmps.
-These may not be directly detrimental at the SDR that is used if it has a lowpass filter as most do but since all of these signals are present at the SA Preamp they do contribute to maximum instantaneous signal and may cause overload in either the high impedance buffer stage or the CAT cable driver there.
-The strongest FM BCB signal is measured to be -32 dBm on a nearby 75MHz - 2000 MHz Biconical indicating that even with CAT5 cable loss the overall SA system may still have 14dB - 9dB = 5 dB of gain as expected.
+These may not be directly detrimental at the SDR that is used if it has a lowpass filter as most do but since all of these signals are present at the SA Preamp they do contribute to maximum instantaneous signal and may cause overload in either the high impedance buffer stage or the CAT cable driver there and before the aggregate signal reaches an SDR.
+As a c heck, the strongest FM BCB signal is measured to be -32 dBm on a nearby 75MHz - 2000 MHz Biconical indicating that even with CAT5 cable loss the overall SA system may still have 14dB - 9dB = 5 dB of gain as expected.

 In general, sites with very low ITU broadband regional noise, say Quiet Rural, but also near to sources of very strong signals, especially VHF ones, are the most difficult to optimize for dynamic range.
 Fundamental limitations of even the best components and designs can be seriously challenged to achieve the best results in situations of this sort.